Securing Data in the Quantum Computing Era for the ICT Sector

 Telecom (5G pilot)

 A major telecom operator ran a pilot on a 5G network using post-quantum cryptography to protect customer data.
 The goal was to reduce “Harvest Now, Decrypt Later” risk and prepare to scale.
 Service worked as expected; errors were monitored.
+The side diagram outlines the journey of a 5G telecom operator pilot, from scoping to expansion.

 A SUGGESTED COURSE OF ACTION